 Set it up with the supplies you will need to study and attend class.
 (If you need a laptop, webcam, internet or childcare please speak to your city coordinator)

-Take a photo of your workspace and post it to your class channel on Slack.
+Take a photo of your workspace and post it to your workspace on Google Classroom.

 Programming is all about writing algorithms.
 What is an algorithm?